+Dr. John F. Stack, Jr. holds a joint appointment as Professor of Politics and International Relations and Law and Founding Dean of the Steven J. Green School of International and Public Affairs at Florida International University.
+As professor of Politics and International Relations and Law, Dr. Stack serves as an instructor to graduate students of the Green School's Department of Politics and International Relations and FIU’s College of Law.
+He specializes in Ethnicity and World Politics, Administrative Law, National Security, and Constitutional Law.
 Dr. Stack graduated from Stonehill College in Easton, Massachusetts with a Bachelor of Arts with highest honors in 1972.
 He earned his Master of Arts (1974) and Ph.D.
-(1977) from the Graduate School of International Studies at the University of Denver and his J.D. from the University of Miami School of Law in 1989.
+(1977) from the Graduate School of International Studies of the University of Denver and his J.D. from University of Miami’s School of Law in 1989.
 He was admitted to practice before the Florida Supreme Court in 1990.

-Dr. Stack twice served as chair of the Department of Political Science and has been editor of the Florida International University Press.
-He served as Chair of the Board of Directors of the Jack D. Gordon Institute for Public Policy and as chair of the University Research Council.
-He was instrumental in the founding of FIU’s College of Law and chaired the search and screen committees for many of the top administrative positions.
+He twice served as chair of the Department of Political Science, and has been editor of the Florida International University Press.
+He has also served as Chair of the Board of Directors of the Jack D. Gordon Institute for Public Policy, and as chair of the University Research Council.
+He was instrumental in the founding of FIU’s College of Law, and chaired the search and screen committees for many of the top administrative positions.

 Areas of ExpertiseEthnicity and World Politics, Administrative Law, National Security, Constitutional Law

 DegreesAB, Stonehill College, 1972

 J.D., University of Miami, 1989